AliceO2Group/analysis-framework/docs/tutorials/analysistask.md

 ## Tasks, workflows, data analysis

 A task is a basic block of an analysis program.
-It it a struct and has an init and a process function.
+It is a struct and has an init and a process function.
 In order to be complete either of the two functions must be defined.

 Several tasks can be put together to form a workflow (using defineDataProcessing()).
 Workflows on the other hand can be chained - the output of one workflow is piped to the input of the other workflow.